- DeWitt Wallace Library

 Each year the library works with ITS and the Sustainability Office to raise awareness of printing on campus.
-Students are encouraged to take a printing pledge to try to print less.
 During the Printing Awareness week, the library is putting the spotlight on printing by sharing the current amount of paper being used, along with alternatives and tips for cutting down, such as:

 - electronic notetaking on PDFs

 - checking print preview before simply hitting “print”

 Check out these tips for using less paper:

 - Set your printing preferences to print duplex.

 - To reduce the amount of toner used when printing, consider acquiring Ecofont software.
 Ecofont prints fonts with tiny holes that use less toner.
 According to the Ecofont company's website, results for Ecofont Arial 12pts show ink and toner savings of 28%.
 More information at www.ecofont.com.

 The Library spearheads the production of “Onesie notebooks” (notebooks made from discarded single-side clean paper).
 Notebooks contain tips on smarter printing, and are available for purchase at the Circulation Desk, with proceeds going back into production costs.
 Paper is collected throughout the library, and the entire campus is invited to donate paper for this effort.
 For the past two years, all entering first year students have received a free onesie notebook as a way to welcome them to the library and sustainability efforts at Macalester.